bastole/dc-richmedia-automation-template/readme.md

 * /build/share - Shared js and sass across all banners.
 Use this for universal properties such as border thickness/color and font.

 * /build/bannerName/images - images used for the banner. images dumped here will be compressed and copied to public folder.
-Leave the back-up static image here(GIF, PNG and JPG).
+Leave the back-up static image here(GIF/PNG/JPG).

 * /build/bannerName/_animate.js - Preload assets, set Dynamic Profile and animate with GSAP timeline.